-Not only are images, videos, infographics, memes and the like a fun way to spice up your content, they may be the best way to help people understand your communications.
+Not only are images, videos, infographics, memes, and the like a fun way to spice up your content, they may be the best way to help people understand your communications.

 According to the Social Science Research Network, 65% of people are visual learners.
-Studies have also shown that when we simply hear information, we are only likely to remember 10% of that information in the subsequent three days.
+Studies have also shown that when we hear information we are only likely to remember 10% of that information in the subsequent three days.
 But, if there is an image associated with that information, 65% of people will retain that information up to three days later.

 It may come as no surprise, but images also blow text out of the water when it comes to engagement.
 When images are relevant, readers will actually spend more time looking at images than reading text.
 Studies have also shown that people pay closer attention to images that carry information, like memes.

-But there is a caveat: these same eye-tracking studies show that stock photos, images of fake people, or purely decorative photos annoy people, and will get ignored.
+But there is a caveat: these same eye-tracking studies show that stock photos, images of fake people, or purely decorative photos annoy people and will get ignored.